German bonds set for best start to the year since 1977

 Adding another drag on bonds were minutes from the Federal Reserve's latest meeting that showed policymakers do not believe financial conditions are tight enough, which would warrant more rate rises than the market is currently pricing in.

-A drop in the hourly earnings rate, which is currently at +5.1% year on year, could ignite another rally in bonds, analysts said.
+A drop in the hourly earnings rate, which is currently up 5.1% year on year, could ignite another rally in bonds, analysts said.

-"Delivery of a 4 (point anything) handle would really set the bond bulls going," ING strategists said.

 Party like it's the 1970'shttps://tmsnrt.rs/3XcKim4